fermyon/installer/README.md

 ## AWS
 ---

-The [AWS Quick-start](./aws/README.md) is a great option to go if you'd like to run Fermyon in a separate environment.
+The [AWS single node](./aws/single-node/README.md) and [AWS multiple node](./aws/multiple-nodes/README.md) scenarios are great options to go if you'd like to run Fermyon in a separate environment.
+The former is quicker to launch and uses less cloud resources, while the latter is more robust and enables scaling the cluster size to suit your needs.

 This installer utilizes [Terraform](https://terraform.io) to deploy a lightweight, working example of Fermyon on [AWS](https://aws.amazon.com/),